46

 End-to-end: a high-priority pod preempts to schedule

-End-to-end example: fill a node, then preempt with a high-priority pod
+End-to-end example: fill a node, then preempt with Prometheus

-A complete walkthrough: define two PriorityClasses, saturate a node with low-priority pods, then schedule a high-priority pod that cannot fit and watch the scheduler evict a low-priority victim to make room.
+A complete walkthrough: define two PriorityClasses, saturate a node with low-priority batch pods, then schedule the high-priority Prometheus server that cannot fit and watch the scheduler evict a low-priority victim to make room.

 1. Create the two PriorityClasses: